vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

 1. We will also be using STS to [generate a temporary session](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) for the application via the AWS CLI.
 This will generate the three keys you use under app in `creds.yaml` below.
     ```
-    aws sts get-session-token --duration-seconds=1800 # This will generate a session that is going to last for 30m
+    aws sts get-session-token --duration-seconds=129600 # This will generate a session token for the maximum allowed time of 1.5 days
     ```

 1. Now let's create a new file called `creds.yaml` in the current folder (`samples/python/cloudevent/txt-to-pdf`):